|

 sent him to Africa - which proved to be a huge

-inspiration for his forthcoming literary career.
+inspiration for his son's forthcoming literary career.

 Sir Henry Rider Haggard